-1. Basics Try the following quick exercises at the MATLAB command prompt

-- (a) Using Pythagoras' theorem, calculate the length of a hypotenuse of a right triangle given the length of the other two sides is 1 and 1. - (b) Calculate the perimeter of a circle which has the diameter of the length of that hypotenuse we just got. - (c) Press the up arrow key to get back the command you just entered.
+- 1. Basics Try the following quick exercises at the MATLAB command prompt - (a) Using Pythagoras' theorem, calculate the length of a hypotenuse of a right triangle given the length of the other two sides is 1 and 1. - (b) Calculate the perimeter of a circle which has the diameter of the length of that hypotenuse we just got. - (c) Press the up arrow key to get back the command you just entered.
 Now add a semi-colon at the end of the line and press enter.
-What did this do? - (d) Save what you just got into a matlab script.
+What did this do?
+(Ignore for Python.) - (d) Save what you just got into a matlab script.
 Name the variables.
 Run the script so it will output the hypotenuse length and the perimeter.
 Comment on what you just did.

-2. Vectors and plotting Redo what we just did with a perspective of vectors.

-- (a) Create two vectors that represent the two sides of right triangle with the length of 1 and 1 (\vec{a} and \vec{b}).
-For simplicity, you may assume they are along the x and y axis and \vec{b} starts at where \vec{a} ends (Note: we cannot stictly represent a shape with vectors since vectors don't care about their starting position.
+(Ignore for Python.) - 2.
+Vectors and plotting Redo what we just did with a perspective of vectors. - (a) Create two vectors that represent the two sides of right triangle with the length of 1 and 1 ( $\vec{a}$ and $\vec{b}$ ).
+For simplicity, you may assume they are along the x and y axis and $\vec{b}$ starts at where $\vec{a}$ ends (Note: we cannot stictly represent a shape with vectors since vectors don't care about their starting position.
 We will address this explicitly in 2.d)).
-Then get the vector \vec{c} for the hypotenuse.
-Calculate the length of \vec{c} .
-Check if it agrees with the previous calculation. - (b) Bonus: use at least 4 ways to do this, including (1) extracting the numbers and using the same procedure as previous problem, (2) element-wise exponentiation or element-wise multiplication, then sum function, (3) using dot, then sum, (4) try norm, (5) transpose the vector then product. - (c) Get the angle θ between \vec{c} and \vec{a} .
-Get the unit vector of \vec{c} in two ways (by shrinking the vector; by using the angle θ).
-Then create vectors that has the same length as \vec{c} but with the angle that is 3,4 times of θ . - (d) Plot all the vectors we have created.
-Check the documentation for plot to see how should you modify the variables. plotv is also a convenient tool for plotting vectors if you don't care about starting positions. - (e) Adjust the axis limits to leave some blank space in the figure.
-Add title, legends and axis labels.
+Then get the vector $\vec{c}$ for the hypotenuse.
+Calculate the length of $\vec{c}$ .
+Check if it agrees with the previous calculation. - (b) Bonus: use at least 4 ways to do this, including (1) extracting the numbers and using the same procedure as previous problem, (2) element-wise exponentiation or element-wise multiplication, then sum function, (3) using dot, then sum, (4) try norm, (5) transpose the vector then product.
+(For Python, try np.sum, np.dot or np.linalg.norm.
+Note: you can get the transpose of an array A by A.T.)